PingCAP-QE/clustered-index-rand-test/README.md

     - Set the advance config option: `state.StoreConfig(config_key, value)`

-- Good readability.
-It uses Yacc-style code to describe the grammar.
+- Good readability: it uses Yacc-style code to describe the grammar.
 The grammar definition of data manipulation language(DML) is as follows:
     ```go
     var DMLStmt = NewFn(func(state *State) Fn {
         // ...